-Brown Butter Rice Krispie Treats take your favorite marshmallow treats to the next level with brown butter and maple for a fall-themed treat that is as easy as can be.
+Brown butter rice krispie treats take your favorite marshmallow treats to the next level with brown butter and maple flavors for a fall-themed treat that is as easy as can be.

-I don’t know about you, but I love seeing nostalgic childhood treats recreated at bakeries these days.
+I don’t know about you, but I love seeing nostalgic childhood treats recreated at bakeries.

 Of course, I love treating myself to a fancy macaron or chocolate croissant because, let’s be honest, I might be a baker but those are high-maintenance recipes that aren’t coming out of my kitchen on the regular.

-But lately I’ve been seeing delicious goodies inspired by childhood favorites at bakeries.
+But I really enjoy seeing delicious goodies inspired by childhood favorites at bakeries.
 Things like oatmeal cream pies or cereal milk ice cream that remind you of your favorite childhood sweets, but taken to a whole new level.

-When I was recreating these, I decided that I wanted to go beyond brown butter and add a maple twist as well thanks to Campfire® Maple Roasters.
+When I was recreating these, I decided that I wanted to go beyond brown butter and add a maple twist as well.

 Yes, that’s right.
 Why stop with brown butter when you can combine brown butter with maple?

-By using a combination of Campfire® Maple Roasters and Mini White Marshmallows, I was able to add a subtle maple flavor that pairs perfectly with the brown butter in these Brown Butter Rice Krispie Treats.
+By using just a bit of maple extract, I was able to add a subtle maple flavor that pairs perfectly with the brown butter in these brown butter rice krispie treats.

-Finally, Brown Butter Rice Krispie Treats are topped with a super simple glaze.
+Finally, they’re topped with a super simple glaze.
 The glaze adds a sophisticated touch that totally makes these treats bakery-worthy.

 Brown butter is what you get when you brown the milk solids in butter.
 The solids fall to the bottom of the pan and the butter gives off a delightfully nutty aroma and flavor.